Bass Lake, California: 2020 census

-According to the American Community Survey, the estimated median household income was $152,083.
+The estimated median household income was $152,083 according to the American Community Survey.

-The population has increased from 493 in 2000 and 527 in 2010.

 Climate

-Bass Lake has a Mediterranean climate (Köppen CSA), with hot, dry summers and cool, wet winters.
-Although winters are generally rainy, the area occasionally receives heavy snowfall.
-The community is in hardiness zone 8b.
+Bass Lake has a hot-summer Mediterranean climate (Köppen Csa), with hot, dry summers and cool, wet winters.
+The community spans hardiness zones 8b and 9a.

-The area is also affected by Mono winds, downslope wind events that occur mainly between October and April, most often in December and January.
-On average, one or two such events occur per year.
-A storm in January 2021 felled hundreds of trees and damaged structures in the Bass Lake area.
+The area is also affected by Mono winds, downslope wind events that occur between October and April and are most common in December and January.
+A Mono wind event in January 2021 felled hundreds of trees and damaged structures around Bass Lake.